nesi/conda-monitor/README.md

 # conda-monitor

-set of scripts to monitor and address conda relates issues ( system-wide )
+set of scripts/functions to monitor and address conda relates issues ( system-wide )